Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 - Step 5: Sleep on your back initially.
 Back-sleeping is the easiest position to adjust to mouth taping.
 Once you're comfortable, you can transition to side-sleeping or stomach-sleeping.

-Do not use mouth tape if you have: active nasal congestion, diagnosed sleep apnea without medical approval, are a child without parental guidance, or have consumed alcohol before bed (alcohol relaxes airways and reduces breathing efficiency).
-Do not use mouth tape as a DIY fix for sleep apnea — this requires professional medical evaluation.
+You should NOT use mouth tape if you have: active nasal congestion, diagnosed sleep apnea without medical approval, are a child without parental guidance, or have consumed alcohol before bed (alcohol relaxes airways and reduces breathing efficiency).
+Do not use mouth tape as a DIY fix for sleep apnea—this requires professional medical evaluation by a sleep specialist, not self-treatment.

 Mouth Tape vs. Chin Straps vs. Nasal Strips: Which Sleep Aid Works?